nuuuwan/news_lk3_data/README.md

 Spending on goods and services were up 8.2 percent against a budgeted 13.7 percent and subsidies and transfers were up 1.5 percent against a budgeted 3.9 percent.

-Sri Lankas central bank has provided exceptional monetary stability in 2024, allowing the currency to appreciate amid deflationary open market operations.
+Sri Lanka’s central bank has provided exceptional monetary stability in 2024, allowing the currency to appreciate amid deflationary open market operations.

 ...